Sara Juli: Comedy Dance Theater

 Juli, went on to embrace the intersection of movement, text, and humor when she created Tense Vagina: an actual diagnosis, in 2015, which addressed the issues with bladder control and motherhood that Juli dealt with after childbirth.
 The Portland Press Herald called the performance "hysterical" and said that "Juli was not afraid to push some sacred boundaries as she explored the medical diagnosis and her role as a mother".
 The performance is partly interactive, where in one show, she ties an audience member's shoe, rocks a woman in her lap and helps a man blow his nose.
 The show debuted in Maine but went on to tour all across the United States as well as internationally, culminating in a run at the 2017 Edinburgh Fringe Festival lauded as "an imaginative and brave show performed with fearless vulnerability by the warm, wild and untamed Sara Juli".

 She performed an excerpt of Shadow Artist in the Portland, Maine City Council Chamber for the "Artist in the Chamber" program in 2017, which went viral within 48 hours.

 In 2019 Juli premiered Burnt-Out Wife, investigating the deterioration of marriage.
-It criticized marriage from multiple angles by using a "standup-comedy routine(s) with dance interludes", for which Juli was called, "a master storyteller channeling over-the-top humor to help us digest a very serious topic." and will be performed at Dixon Place in New York City, Capitol Center for the Arts, 3S Arts Space, and The Flynn Center for the Performing Arts, among others, in 2020.
+It criticized marriage from multiple angles by using a "standup-comedy routine(s) with dance interludes", for which Juli was called, "a master storyteller channeling over-the-top humor to help us digest a very serious topic".
+Eva Yaa Asantewaa wrote in her blog InfiniteBody, "She turns her hideous bathroom into a throne room worthy of pissed-as-hell royalty."
+Dance Informa reported that "Burnt-Out Wife isn’t a dance show.
+It’s an everything show performed by one woman who knows how to use movement to get her point across."
+Burnt-Out Wife was performed at Dixon Place in New York City, Capitol Center for the Arts, 3S Arts Space, and The Flynn Center for the Performing Arts, among others, in 2020.